Basic structure of Python script in SeaTable¶

 Let's make this concrete and let us look at some basic examples.

-- Create a new Script of the type
+- Create a new script of the type Python

 - Copy the following code